2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/45thabsurdist/status/1282981954279731200

-### Federal agents use explosive munitions to clear protestors | July 15th
+### Federal agents use explosive munitions to clear protesters | July 15th

-Footage shows U.S. Marshals using a variety of munitions (tear gas, flashbangs, pepper balls) to clear protestors from the street.
-In the second link, protestors are behind makeshift barricades, but in the first and third, they are just in the street.
+Footage shows U.S. Marshals using a variety of munitions (tear gas, flashbangs, pepper balls) to clear protesters from the street.
+In the second link, protesters are behind makeshift barricades, but in the first and third, they are just in the street.

 tags: tear-gas, stun-grenade, pepper-ball, shoot, protester